shogo-ni/InfoCenter-Speech-To-Speech-IOS-Swift/README.md

 -Speech API documentation can be [found here.] (https://docs.microsofttranslator.com/) This app posts translations to a webservice.
 You will need a website to post to, or change the app to post locally to the UIWebView.

-#####Setup
+####Setup
 The app uses a library for connecting over a websocket.
 The library is on GitHub and it is called [**StarScream**.] (https://github.com/daltoniam/Starscream)

-The iPad graphics are setup for the standard iPad, not the iPad pro.
+The iPad graphics are setup for the standard iPad, not the iPad Pro.

-:+2:

-- Start App
-- Speak in your langauge
-- Translation will be displayed